 There are dozens of great ways to generate passive income.
-Some sources of passive income generate enough to live off of.
-Other sources are a way to make an easy $50 a year without doing much.
+Some generate enough to live off of, while others are a way to make an easy $50 a year in extra cash without doing much work.

 In this Nielsen Computer and Mobile Panel review, you’ll learn: